ubports/docs.ubports.com/porting-guide-work/README.md

 ```

 4. View the documentation:
-- Open `_build/html/index.html` in your web browser
+- In the `porting-guide-work/` folder, find and open `_build/html/index.html` in your web browser
 - Navigate through sections using the sidebar

 ## Review Guidelines